Call For Speakers

 • Testing AI systems for bias, robustness, and regulatory compliance

-• Quality assurance for AI and robotics in unpredictable environments, including safety, anomaly detection, and ethical edge cases
+• Quality assurance for Al and robotics in unpredictable environments. focusing on safety. anomaly detection, and ethical edge cases

 •